 To gain insight into how multilingual individuals conduct their searches, we surveyed our Local In-Market Experts (LIMEs), each fluent in at least two languages – English and a local official language.
 The survey revealed a clear trend: the majority of individuals (97%) search in at least two different languages, with one in five of our LIMEs conducting research in three different languages regularly.

-Regionalism and dialect shouldn’t be neglected either.
-In our survey, 80% of our Experts Overseas stated that they wouldn’t use regionalism or dialect in their search queries, because they don’t expect websites to be available in these variant languages.
+Regionalism and dialect are additional factors to consider.
+In our survey, 80% of LIMEs indicated they avoid using regionalism or dialect in their search queries, as they don’t expect websites to offer content in these variant languages.

 SEO: IP recognition is not useful to set up the language version of a website automatically.
 You may be staying in France but not speaking French and so imagine the challenge you face when your favourite e-commerce website will appear by default in French.
 Many web developers prefer this as an implementation for international websites but global user experience will always suffer from it.

 Paid search: Crafting a comprehensive keywords list that accommodates dialects and regional variations is essential.
 Local In-Market Experts can provide invaluable insights into cultural nuances that impact keyword choices.

 Content marketing: Creativity and adaptability are crucial.
 Organising target audiences into diverse personas that reflect a country’s complexity can enhance understanding and prioritisation within a multi-area context.

 Website localisation: Tailoring the content, layout, and user interface of your website to suit the linguistic and cultural preferences of specific target markets is vital.
 Localise not only language but also date formats, currencies, and culturally appropriate visuals.

 Social media engagement: Customise your social media presence for different linguistic audiences.
 This includes not only translating posts but also considering cultural references, holidays, and trending topics specific to each region.